How to Plant, Grow, and Care For Globe Amaranth

 When and How to Harvest

-To collect their seeds, wait until the flowers have faded and begun to dry.
+To collect the seeds, wait until the flowers have faded and begun to dry.
 Cut the flower heads or whole stems off the plant.
 Crush the globe gently within your hand to loosen the seeds and remove the colorful, papery husks (bracts).
 Store the seeds in a paper bag in a cool, dark place until you’re ready to plant.

 Hybrids

 Hybrids are crosses between two parents of unique genetic origin.
 The resulting cross usually produces a more vigorous plant with strong, desirable traits (this phenomenon can be described as hybrid vigor).
-However, the seeds produced from hybrid plants contain a variety of genes that may not have been expressed physically in the hybrid plant.
+However, the seeds from hybrid plants contain a variety of genes that may not have been physically expressed in the hybrid plant.

 If you love surprises, then saving your own gomphrena seed may be the way to go!
 You can find out if your variety is a hybrid or open-pollinated by studying your seed company’s catalog or website.